Salmon Arm campus

 Student Success Centre

 The Student Success Centre offers free individual tutoring in math, science, English, writing and study skills.
-Drop-in services are available, and students can also sign up for workshops.
-Missed a workshop?
-You can request a workshop topic, as well as help from peer mentors.
+Both drop-in services and online support are provided.
+For English and writing, students can also make appointments using LibCal.
+Workshops and help from peer mentors are available.

-The centre is located in Room 137A, accessed either through the Library or the hallway.
-Note: centre services are available September through April.
+The Centre is located in Room 137A, accessed either through the Library or the hallway.

 Financial Aid and Awards